montrealjug/montrealjug.github.io/_posts/meetup/2018-01-12-func-react.md

 ---
 layout: post
-title: "From Functional to Reactive Programming by Venkat Subramaniam"
+title: "From Functional to Reactive Programming, by Venkat Subramaniam"
 excerpt: ""
 meetup: 246013593
 modified: